-You are unsure whether the stipulated settlement or proposed decision protects the public and would like to discuss the merits with other board members.
+- 1. You are unsure whether the stipulated settlement or proposed decision protects the public and would like to discuss the merits with other board members. - 2.
 You are unsure about the ALJ's reasoning and description.
-(Proposed Decision)

-If you believe a discussion of the practice issues with

-If you are unsure whether the ALJ's decision is

-consistent with the law.
-(Proposed Decision)
+(Proposed Decision) - 3.
+If you believe a discussion of the practice issues with licensee members may make it easier for you to make a decision. - 4.
+If you are unsure whether the ALJ's decision is consistent with the law.
+(Proposed Decision) - 5.

-Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5'

-Commented [WT9]: Technical change to fix numbering font

 After discussion with the assigned board attorney, you still have questions about the case.

-Gov. Code section 11521 Board Policy Typically, a vote to hold any Proposed Decision for closed session discussion requires a hold vote by two (2) or more Board members.
+Typically, a vote to hold any Proposed Decision for closed session discussion requires a hold vote by two (2) or more Board members.